 An active clinical practice model at our hospitals features unit based councils that empower nurses to shape their work environment.
-Managers with open doors, a well-defined grievance process, a systemwide Nursing Congress, input solicited via surveys and meetings and performance evaluation all provide opportunities for the Texas Health nurse to be heard.
+Managers with open doors, a well-defined grievance process, a system-wide Nursing Congress, input solicited via surveys and meetings and performance evaluation all provide opportunities for the Texas Health nurse to be heard.

-Nursing With Opportunities
+Nursing with Opportunities

 From the daVinci® system for robotic surgery to BrainSUITETM technology for intraoperative MRIs, Texas Health hospitals offer some of the most advanced, minimally invasive technology available.
 Texas Health nurses are on the forefront of learning these procedures and putting them into action.
 Plus, our nurses actively participate in collaborative research, and the organization promotes enrichment through a wide range of nursing educational opportunities, including onsite and online educational degree programs.

-The Nursing Career Advancement Program (NCAP) at Texas Health features a unique track that allows direct patient caregivers to advance in their careers while staying at the bedside.
+The Nursing Career Advancement Program (NCAP) at Texas Health features a unique track that allows direct patient caregivers to advance in their nursing careers while staying at the bedside.
 The program recognizes and financially rewards these nurses for professional involvement and leadership, achievement and expertise.
 We also have rewarding nursing advancement programs for managers and educators.

-Nursing With Choices
+Nursing with Choices

 With 14 different hospitals in the system, Texas Health nurses can choose to work at urban or rural facilities, acute care or short-stay hospitals, and East Texas to North Texas locations.
 The ability to move within the system, while keeping the same benefits, gives nurses a level of flexibility that's hard to match.

-Nursing With a Bond
+Nursing with a Bond

 Compassion begins with caring for each other, and Texas Health nurses are committed to developing relationships that go beyond their job duties.
 Teamwork, camaraderie and effective interdisciplinary partnerships are the hallmarks of the Texas Health nursing community.